nbiscaro/pg_replicate/README.md

 The repository is a cargo workspace.
 Each of the individual sub-folders are crate in the workspace.
 A brief explanation of each crate is as follows:

-- `api` - REST api used for hosting `pg_replicate` in a cloud environment.
 - `pg_replicate` - The main library crate containing the core logic.
-- `replicator` - A binary crate using `pg_replicate`.
-Packaged as a docker container for use in cloud hosting.

 ## Roadmap